dakotamm/research_blog/_posts/2023-10-11-vfc-spatial-avg-ctd.md

 6. Are warming events more common in NE Pacific?
 Paper???
 (Ref. [this](https://www.pugetsoundinstitute.org/2023/09/warm-ocean-waters-work-their-way-into-puget-sound/) Puget Sound Institute article Parker pointed toward me...)

 ### Goals For This Week:
-1. Fix bug!
+1. Build code and initial first-pass of initial conditions for 2013 run.
-2. Read paper for discussion next week.
+2. Read new paper.